 The CSE program places emphasis on travel trade initiatives.
 Past experience with CSE integration efforts across global markets concludes that CSE members that are export-ready and have an established business relationship with the travel trade (receptive tours operators (RTOs) and/or in-market tour operators) are critical to the goals, objectives and benefits associated with the CSE program.
 Export-market readiness is mandatory for CSEs.

-The CTC and Tourism Nova Scotia (TNS) will integrate the CSE collection into respective travel trade, marketing and media initiatives to raise awareness of Nova Scotia’s CSEs where it is advantageous to do so.
+Destination Canada and Tourism Nova Scotia (TNS) will integrate the CSE collection into respective travel trade, marketing and media initiatives to raise awareness of Nova Scotia’s CSEs where it is advantageous to do so.